-- Enable and disable HP ProtectSmart Hard Drive Protection. - NOTE: Permission to enable or disable HP ProtectSmart Hard Drive Protection is dependent on certain user privileges.
-Members of an Administrator group can change privileges for non-Administrator users. - Determine whether a drive in the system is supported.
+- Enable and disable HP ProtectSmart Hard Drive Protection. - NOTE: Depending on your user privileges, you may not be able to enable or disable HP ProtectSmart Hard Drive Protection.
+Additionally, members of an Administrator group can change the privileges for non-Administrator users. - Determine whether a drive in the system is supported.